masa3141/japanese-alpaca-lora/README.md

 # Japanese-Alpaca-LoRA
-A japanese finetuned instruction LLaMA.
+A Japanese finetuned instruction LLaMA.

 In accordance with other models being referenced, this model is not available for commercial use and can only be used for research purposes.